ortus-boxlang/boxlang-docs/language/components/static-constructs.md

 ### What is static?

-In Boxlang, a static variable is a variable of a component that isn’t associated with an **instance** of a component.
+In BoxLang, a static variable is a variable of a component that isn’t associated with an **instance** of a component.
 Instead, the variable belongs to the component definition itself.
 As a result, you can access the static variable without first creating the component instance.

 ### Why use static?